symfony/symfony/UPGRADE-3.0.md

  * The `getMatcherDumperInstance()` and `getGeneratorDumperInstance()` methods in the `Symfony\Component\Routing\Router` have been changed from `public` to `protected`.

- * Deprecated the hardcoded value for the `$referenceType` argument of the `UrlGeneratorInterface::generate` method.
+ * Use the constants defined in the UrlGeneratorInterface for the $referenceType argument of the UrlGeneratorInterface::generate method.
-   Use the constants defined in the `UrlGeneratorInterface` instead.

    Before: